 French beans need a warm, sunny spot in well-drained soil.
-Fork in some well-rotted manure in late autumn or early winter before you sow your beans.
+They are a tender crop that doesn’t like frost or cold temperatures.
+Fork in some well-rotted manure before you sow your beans.

-It is best to start the beans in small pots, and sow two beans per pot 5cm (2in) deep (only plant the strongest plant).
-Place the pots outside in a cold frame or in a sheltered position.
-Once the beans reach 8cm (3in) tall you can plant them out into their final positions.
+Use small pots, sowing one bean per pot 5cm (2in) deep.
+Place the pots outside in a cold frame or another sheltered, warm position.
+Once the beans reach 8cm (3in) tall you can plant them out into their final positions after the risk of frost has passed in late May/early June.

 Climbing French beans